Workspaces

 Open the Settings screen (default: Ctrl+P) and change the active workspace.
 The TUI displays a list of configured workspaces to choose from.

-Both methods update the same config file (kimun_config.toml), so changes made in the TUI are immediately reflected in CLI commands and vice versa.
+Both methods update the same config file (config.toml), so changes made in the TUI are immediately reflected in CLI commands and vice versa.